jykng-van/course_enrollment/README.md

 It's Vue 3 that was used for these pages and all components used the composition API.
 Vanilla javascript fetch was used for all API requests from the front end because I felt it's good enough to use for the project's purposes.

 Beyond vue-router the only other plugins used was **Tailwind CSS** as I wanted it to be relatively light weight in it's dependencies.

+Validation has mostly been handled in the front end app.
+The assumption is that the person using the app is some sort of school administrator and not a student.
+A quick rundown of pages.

+**Courses**: This lists available courses, it also shows the number of students enrolled.
+You can delete courses here.

+**HomeMenu**: This is the main index page, it just has links to Courses, Students, Subjects and Teachers, and can be accessed by clicking on the title

+**ModifyCourse**: This is for adding/editing a course.
+It shows students enrolled in the course and their grades.
+Here's where you can assign a teacher to a course, as well as setting the subject, start and end dates.

+**ModifyStudent**: This is for adding/editing a student.
+It shows courses the student has enrolled in.
+Here's where you can enroll a student in a course.
+Available courses are in the future, with a grace period of 1 week after starting.
+You can also unenroll from courses that aren't completed.

+**ModifySubject**: This is for adding/editing a subject.

+**ModifyTeacher**: This is for adding/editing a teacher.
+It shows which courses they're assigned to.

+**Students**: This lists students in the system, it also shows the number of courses they're enrolled in.
+You can delete students here.

+**Subjects**: This lists subjects, it also shows how many courses there are of the subject.
+You can also delete subjects here.

+**Teachers**: This list teachers in the system, it also show how many courses they're teaching or have taught.
+You can delete teachers here.